 Contact: Kathleen J. Stebe, PhD, Richer & Elizabeth Goodwin Professor of Chemical and Biomolecular Engineering and Glen N. Gaulton, PhD, Professor of Pathology and Laboratory Medicine

 Institute on Aging

 The University of Pennsylvania's Institute on Aging (IOA) was created in 1979 to improve the health of the elderly by increasing clinical and basic research as well as educational programs focusing on normal aging and age-related diseases across the entire Penn campus.
 Housed within Penn's Perelman School of Medicine, the Institute on Aging is deeply committed to forging new paths in basic science and clinical care for the benefit of older adults.
 Nearly 300 Institute on Aging fellows, representing faculty from 12 schools at Penn and aging experts outside of Penn, are focused on age-related areas of interest, including healthy aging, diseases of aging, public policy, law, nursing and economics.

 Contact: John Q. Trojanowski, MD, PhD, William Maul Measey - Truman G. Schnabel, Jr., M.D.
 Professor of Geriatric Medicine and Gerontology

 Institute for Translational Medicine and Therapeutics

 The Institute for Translational Medicine and Therapeutics (ITMAT) supports research at the interface of basic and clinical research focusing on developing new and safer medicines.
-ITMAT includes faculty, basic research space, and the Clinical and Translational Research Center (CTRC), which now includes the former General Clinical Research Center (GCRC) of both Penn and the Children's Hospital of Philadelphia (CHOP).
+ITMAT includes faculty, basic research space, and the Center for Human Phenomic Science (CHPS), which now includes the former General Clinical Research Center (GCRC) of both Penn and the Children's Hospital of Philadelphia (CHOP).
 ITMAT also offers research cores, educational programs, and research centers.

 Penn Center for AIDS Research